haicenhacks/blog/posts/auditing-a-50-security-camera-dvr-system.rst

 Project Scope
 =============

-The goal is to emulate an attacker could disable or delete recordings with no knowledge of the system (i.e. no physical access to the device or model numbers), with the assumption of already being on the same network as the device.
-If that isn't successful, the scope will be revised to assume that the model number and manufacturer is known.
+The goal is to emulate an attacker could disable or delete recordings with no knowledge of the system (i.e. no physical access to the device or model numbers), with the assumption that the attacker is already on the same network as the device.
+If that isn't successful, the scope will be revised to assume attacker knows the model number of the device.

 ..
 TEASER_END